softwaremill/elasticmq/README.md

 The provided `NodeAddress`es are entirely logical (the actual value can be any string) and can be used by ElasticMQ clients to determine which node is the master, for example.

+Operations can be only executed on the master node.
+If you attempt to execute an operation on a node which is not the master, the `NodeIsNotMasterException` exception will be thrown, containing the master node address, if available.

+(not yet implemented)
+In case of cluster partitions, replication is designed to only operate on the parition which contains a majority of nodes (`n/2+1`).
+Otherwise data could get easily corrupted, if two cluster disconnected cluster partitions (split-brain) changed the same data; such a situation could lead to a very high number of duplicate deliveries and an unmergeable state.

+That is also why when creating the replicated storage, you must provide the expected number of nodes.
+Note that an even number of nodes makes most sense (e.g. in a 3-node cluster, 2 nodes must be active in order for the cluster to work).

 Deployment scenarios
 --------------------